smithy-lang/smithy/aws/smithy-aws-traits/README.md

 * `aws.iam#actionPermissionDescription`: Defines the description of what providing access to an operation entails.
-* `aws.iam#conditionKeyDefinition`: Defines the condition keys used in a service.
 * `aws.iam#conditionKeys`: Applies condition keys to an operation or resource.
+* `aws.iam#defineConditionKeys`: Defines the condition keys used in a service.
-* `aws.iam#inferConditionKeys`: Infers the condition keys of a resource.
+* `aws.iam#disableConditionKeyInference`: Disables the automatic inference of condition keys of a resource.
-  Each operation bound to the resource also uses these condition keys.
-* `aws.iam#requiredActions`: Defines the actions that a principal must be authorized to invoke in addition to the targetd operation order to invoke an operation
+* `aws.iam#requiredActions`: Defines the actions that a principal must be authorized to invoke in addition to the targeted operation order to invoke an operation

 ## Example usage